 These cost estimates would include additional staff, services and fuel needed for the additional train sets and miles travelled on the train, staff to run the additional miles, and additional maintenance expenses associated with those extra miles.
+Significant changes in the operating costs in the future would require future Boards to study those changes and adjust future budgets and plans accordingly.

 The ability to operate not only the currently built system but the extensions SMART will seek funding to build is a rarity in the world of capital grants.
 The first question asked as part of any application for capital grants is this: Will you be able to afford to operate what you build?
 This dedication of operating funds out of the reauthorized sales tax displays SMART's commitment to continued expansion of the system with a goal of reaching Healdsburg and Cloverdale as soon as funding can be identified.
 Capital Project Cost Planning: As discussed earlier, utilizing the current year budget and projecting costs and revenues forward, current financial projections do not provide any additional revenue dedicated to future capital projects.
 However, the forecast does show sufficient revenue to cover the additional operating costs related to the extensions to Windsor, Healdsburg and Cloverdale.
 SMART will continue to work on the following unfunded capital priorities: